gongahkia/personal-wiki/computing/README.md

 ### Note ❗

-Create new markdown computing notes with `com` command to echo existing template into the file.
+Create new markdown computing notes with `com` command to copy existing template into the file.

 ```console
 $ com someExampleNotes.md